pmpmtj/yt-downloader/my_project/docs/db_schema_models_adapter_middle_ground.md

   created_at   TIMESTAMPTZ NOT NULL DEFAULT NOW()
 );

--- Seed anonymous (donâ€™t pass id to avoid UUID/bigint mismatch) INSERT INTO platform_users (email, is_anonymous)
-VALUES ('anonymous@localhost', TRUE)
+-- Seed anonymous (don’t pass id to avoid UUID/bigint mismatch) INSERT INTO platform_users (email, is_anonymous) VALUES ('anonymous@localhost', TRUE)
 ON CONFLICT (email) DO NOTHING;